-And in order to make that happen, I needed to understand their vision of taking a cross country road trip- what would make it really great for them?
+And to make that happen, I needed to understand their vision of taking a cross-country road trip- what would make it really great for them?
 What sites did they want to see?
 What did they picture in their heads when they thought of the “Great American West”?
 What types of activities would make this their version of a “dream vacation”?

 It was time for a road trip planning meeting!

 #1- Generate an American road trip “dream list”

 For several nights over dinner, the kids and I brainstormed a list of things that would be cool to do and see on our cross-country road trip.
 They told me they wanted to see the Old Faithful geyser (they had heard about it in school and wanted to see it first-hand), and they listed the Grand Canyon as a place that they wanted to visit.
 This is what they pictured in their minds when they thought of the western states!

 Next we focused on activities and not ones that necessarily have anything to do with the states that we were visiting!
 They listed things that they love such as playing mini-golf and they wanted to visit a water park.
 Then they listed some vacation-specific activities such as going on a horseback ride (and they immediately jumped all over the mule-ride idea when I shared with them that this was an activity that we could do while at the Grand Canyon), going down an Alpine slide, and going white water rafting.

 This list gave me a great starting point to begin planning our trip.
 I knew if we could make these things happen on our trip- it would be awesome for all of us!

 Armed with this list, I set about planning our road trip.
 I specifically looked for destinations that would allow us to do at least one of the activities on our list.